 Little details didn’t escape from his field of view and that was what earned him quick eliminations in both instances of the game as both Jinros knew that he was going to unmask them fairly quickly.

 Exhibit E: The vast knowledge

-On Sakurai Takahiro‘s “Kako warai” TV show, Tachibana displayed his vast knowledge in the quizzes, earning several things for free to spare Sakurai to having to pay for the foods presented.
+On Sakurai Takahiro‘s “Kako warai” TV show, Tachibana displayed his vast knowledge in the quizzes, earning several things for free to spare Sakurai from having to pay for the food presented.

 By the end of the show, both Sakurai and the other guest came to the conclusion that they were before “Tachibana Kami” (God Tachibana), which saved them a lot of money with the quiz items.